Kode-Krew/Kode-Krew/README.md

+# Kode Krew Website!

+This is a site made for the Kode Krew guild during a "Create a Personal Site with GitHub Pages" event that was livestreamed on [Twitch](https://www.twitch.tv/mlh) for the MLH LHD: Build Hackathon week!.

 # Portfolio Template

 This is a Jekyll website template designed for Explorer Fellows.
 During the Fellowship, you'll generate a number of projects